 What do you focus on when making the decision of how to pair wine with food?
 Food and wine pairings are based on the flavor profiles of the dishes and the wines and how the two interact.
 There are a lot of variables, but there’s one important thing to keep in mind: Deciding what wine goes with what food should be fun, so don’t stress too much!

 Below, we outline the easiest ways to learn how to pair wine with food.
 It’s time to kick your next dinner party up a notch.

 - Food and Wine Pairing Rules of Thumb

 Getting Started With Wine Pairings

 The most important thing to remember when getting started with food and wine pairings is to have fun.
-Choose a wine that you like to drink and study its characteristics.
-When you take a sip of wine, pay attention to how it feels in your mouth.
+Choose a type of wine that you like to drink and study its characteristics.
+When you take a sip of wine, or attend a class like a virtual wine tasting, pay attention to how it feels in your mouth.
 Is it a crisp and light white, a deep and fruity red or something on the sweet side?

 The major taste component of white, rosé and sparkling wines is acidity.
 They have a tart flavor.
 Bitterness is the dominant taste in red wines and sweet wines are, well, sweet.